The story behind our food

 History: The precise origins of rotisserie chicken are shrouded in mystery, although it’s clear from food historians’ accounts that the mechanical, vertical rotisserie was invented sometime in the early 19th century.
 Zankou’s famous chicken is an invention dating back to 1962 and rooted in the East-West crossroads city of the restaurant’s birth, Lebanon.

-Ingredients: Only the freshest, never frozen, and hormone free chicken.
+Ingredients: Only the freshest, highest quality chicken.

 Preparation: Our famous rotisserie chicken is roasted for over an hour in a vertical oven, creating a super crispy skin and savory juicy meat.